rocketpowerkille/Tare/docs/API_REFERENCE.md

 HTTP discovery schema.
 Omit it.
 The full replay schema also lists `value-position`, but runtime replay does not support it.
 The tables here follow [runtime request validation](../packages/service/src/requests.ts); OpenAPI is not permission to send unsupported combinations.
-No contracts were changed by this documentation update.

 ## Reproducible HTTP example